Conference Papers

 Abstract:

 Urbanization has direct impact on the spatial structure of the city, which in turn results in the dramatic change of the overall immediate environment.
-High-rise, high density built areas provides multiple surfaces
+High-rise, high density built areas provides multiple surfaces for the reflection of direct and indirect solar radiation as well as absorption & storage of the anthropogenic heat.
+It is often seen that this heat gets re-radiated & trapped due to neighborhood buildings causing changes in surface & ambient air temperature.

 Keyword: